mceSystems/reflow/README.md

 * You want to separate flow development from UI development (i.e. two teams working in parallel)

 ### Before we begin - Typescript!
-As you'll see in the docs, examples and the library's code, Typescript is a version important element of the power of Reflow. \
+As you'll see in the docs, examples and the library's code, Typescript is a very important element of the power of Reflow. \
-If you're not a fan - consider being one :)
+If you're not a fan - consider being one :)\
+Besides build-time errors when using things wrong, using editors/IDEs with proper Typescript support (e.g. VSCode) will provide you a very descriptive autocompletion.
+For example, writing your view interfaces will benefit

+### Before we begin #2 - a word about React and Reflow
+First of all - Reflow is not bound to use React.
+As you'll see in the docs, React is just one possible implementation of a viewer to Reflow.\
+That said, React is currently the only implemented display layer as we at the mceSystems simply use React.\
+If Vue, Angular or any other method is needed, you may request it as an issue, or build one your self and do a PR.

 ## Core concepts
 The 3 elements of a Reflow-based application are *flows*, *views* and *view-interfaces*.